In defiance of Nevada governor, Trump holds indoor rally

-Eager to project a sense of normalcy in imagery, Trump soaked up the raucous cheers inside a warehouse Sunday night.
-Relatively few in the crowd wore masks, with a clear exception: Those in the stands directly behind Trump, whose images would end up on TV, were mandated to wear face coverings.
+Eager to project a sense of normalcy in imagery, Trump soaked up the raucous cheers inside a warehouse.
+Relatively few in the crowd wore masks, with one clear exception: Those in the stands directly behind Trump, whose images would end up on TV, were mandated to wear face coverings.

 “We are not shutting the country again.
 A shutdown would destroy the lives and dreams of millions Americans,” said Trump, before using his inflammatory moniker for the coronavirus.
 “We will very easy defeat the China virus.”